-Soapstone is a metamorphic rock that was naturally formed in the earth by incredible amounts of pressure and direct heat.
+Soapstone resists heat in the home and is a metamorphic rock that was naturally formed in the earth by incredible amounts of pressure and direct heat.
 The stone began in a molten form between layers of earth deep under the surface.
 Because of this intense and natural forming process of soapstone, it is capable of withstanding almost any amounts of heat as a countertop or fireplace surround.

 This unique characteristic of soapstone makes it ideal for placing hot pans from the stove directly onto the countertop without over-heating the surface or being concerned about breakage, cracking, or permanent damage to the stone.
 For the same reasons it is a great choice for a fire surround and hearth because it can even hold up to fire.
 Soapstone absorbs this intense heat and then distributes it through the stone allowing the surface to remain touchable.
 The cool-down time is gradual and the heat disperses slowly, which prevents quick temperature changes from hot to cold.
 Dramatic temperature changes in other materials such as metal, wood, or even granite can diminish the quality of the material over time.
 Soapstone holds up to temperature changes well and maintains its quality with daily wear and tear.